dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 dbt Mesh is a framework that helps organizations scale their teams and data assets effectively.
 It promotes governance best practices and breaks large projects into manageable sections &mdash; for faster data development.

-In this guide you’ll walk through how to set up a multi-project design using foundational concepts of [dbt Mesh](https://www.getdbt.com/blog/what-is-data-mesh-the-definition-and-importance-of-data-mesh).
+In this guide you’ll learn how to set up a multi-project design using foundational concepts of [dbt Mesh](https://www.getdbt.com/blog/what-is-data-mesh-the-definition-and-importance-of-data-mesh).
 In this guide, you’ll:

 - Set up a foundational project called “Jaffle | Data Analytics”
 - Set up a downstream project called “Jaffle | Finance”
 - Add model access, versions, and contracts
 - Set up a dbt Cloud job that is triggered on completion of an upstream job

 This guide explains how to implement a data mesh in dbt Cloud.
-For more information on why data mesh is important, read this post:[What is data mesh?
+For more information on why data mesh is important, read this post: [What is data mesh?
 The definition and importance of data mesh](https://www.getdbt.com/blog/what-is-data-mesh-the-definition-and-importance-of-data-mesh).

 :::tip Videos for you
 You can check out [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) for free if you're interested in course learning with videos.